ixm-one/legacy/README.md

  * Supporting hooks and customization points for overriding said defaults
  * Target and Generator Expression focused operations

-:warning: IXM currently supports CMake 3.13 as a minimum target.
-This will change to CMake 3.14 once released.

 ## Donations

 Donations are extremely appreciated.
-If you have gotten some use out of IXM, please consider donating to my liberapay by clicking the donate link above.
+If you have gotten some use out of IXM, please consider donating to my ko-fi by clicking the donate link above.

 ## Navigation